 Astigmatism is a type of refractive error that causes distorted vision, usually at all distances.

 - Up to 28% of children ages 5-17 years

 Schedule an appointment with an eye doctor if you have experienced any of these symptoms.

 What causes astigmatism?

-Astigmatism usually occurs due the curvature of the cornea, the front of the eye.
+Astigmatism occurs when the curvature of the cornea, the front of the eye, is irregularly shaped.
 In normal circumstances, the cornea is a spherical shape, like a basketball or baseball.